Psychometric and Personality Tests

 Psychologist Carl Gustav Jung, (1875 – 1961) categorized mental functioning into sensing, intuition, thinking, and feeling.
 The Myers-Briggs Type Indicator (MBTI) is a 16-type indicator of Carl Jung’s Psychological Types (1940’s).
 MBTI has been one of the most enduring of the psychometric tests used by organisations.

 The weakness of MBTI is that as a ‘Type’ indicator it assumes that people are one of opposites, they are either extrovert or introvert, there is no in-between.
 The majority of organisational psychologists and common sense, suggest that personality is a ‘Trait’ and is more like a sliding scale (standard distribution) where your personality can be at any point on the scale (1-10).

-At Self Leadership International we use the latest Neuroscientific profiling tools developed by Dr. Nigel Guenole, of Goldsmiths, University of London and Dr. Colin De Young, of Personality Lab, University of Minnesota.
+At Self-leadership International we help our clients achieve Self-awareness and behavioural flexibility, using the latest Neuroscientific profiling tools developed by Dr. Nigel Guenole, of Goldsmiths, University of London and Dr. Colin De Young, of Personality Lab, University of Minnesota.

 Perspectives measures the ten aspects of personality identified by De Young et al. (2010), and can be aggregated to form the big five, and the higher order personality dimensions of stability (alpha) and plasticity (beta).

 Perspectives is a self-report inventory.
 It is 90-questions long, makes minimal reading demands, and can be completed in under 15 minutes.
 Reports can be generated instantly for selection and development purposes.
 We use Perspective for Executive Coaching and for Team Alignment Sessions.